openrewrite/.github/CONTRIBUTING.md

 All projects use Java 17 for their tests, to take advantage of text blocks.
 For `src/main`, we use Java 8 exclusively so that our users only need Java 8 to run OpenRewrite migration recipes.
 We use [Gradle](https://gradle.org/) as our build tool.

 **Note**: The Gradle wrapper requires a preexisting JDK 8 installation.
 If not present, the build will fail to download the toolchain in the `:write-gradle:compilyGroovy` task.
 You will need to install JDK 8 manually.
-For Unix systems, we strongly commend using [sdkman](https://sdkman.io/) to install and switch between Java versions.
+For Unix systems, we strongly recommend using [SDKMAN!](https://sdkman.io/) to install and switch between Java versions.

 ### IntelliJ changes